Chiba Prefecture: Industry

 Chiba Prefecture is home to one of Japan's largest industrial areas.
 Prior to World War II manufacturing in the prefecture was centered on the brewing industry, specifically the production of soy sauce, sake and mirin sweet cooking sake.
 The manufacturing sector expanded greatly after the war.
 The prefecture was chosen as the site for a major Kawasaki Steel factory in 1950.
 In the same period the prefectural government embarked on a large-scale land reclamation program to dredge large plots of waterfront property.
 The large-scale construction of factories, warehouses, and docks on this reclaimed land around the Tokyo Bay area ultimately formed the Keiyō Industrial Zone.
 Chiba Prefecture is now 6th in Japan in industrial output with the bulk of the industry focused on the petroleum, chemical, and steel and machine industries.
 Together, these industries account for forty-five percent of the prefecture's exports.
 In recent years, the government has funded more than eighty industrial parks to bring development further inland as well.

 Agriculture

 The prefecture also boasts Japan's overall second-highest agricultural output.
-Among all the prefectures, only Hokkaidō produces more agricultural products, and Chiba leads Hokkaidō in vegetable production.
-Peanuts are considered a specialty product of Chiba: 78 per cent of the country's peanuts are produced in the prefecture.
+Among all the prefectures, only Hokkaido produces more agricultural products, and Chiba leads Hokkaido in vegetable production.
+Peanuts are considered a specialty product of Chiba: 78% of the country's peanuts are produced in the prefecture.

 Chiba Prefecture leads the nation in the production of several vegetables, including carrots; cabbage; daikon radish; negi, the ubiquitous Japanese cultivar of the Welsh onion; loquat; nashi, the Japanese cultivar of the pear, which has a two hundred-year history of cultivation in the prefecture; tomatoes; and spinach It is the nation's second largest producer of corn.
 Rice is also grown, and seaweed, specifically nori, is harvested in large quantities from Tokyo Bay.